Source Gaming

 Importance to Nintendo & Series

 Now, for a few obvious reasons, talk of Borderlands in Smash is rare.
 As a series developed by the divisive Gearbox Software in America, with no presence on Nintendo hardware until recently, Borderlands and its fans see little overlap with Smash.
 However, despite the hurdles, Borderlands’ significance is undeniable.
 One of the earliest innovators for the looter-shooter sub-genre, defined by fast-paced gameplay and procedurally-generated equipment, it makes a name for itself with a satisfying feedback loop, compelling setting and art direction, and so much more.
 Moreover, Borderlands’ dissociation with Nintendo is shifting, courtesy of the Borderlands Legendary Collection and Tales from the Borderlands.
-With the original game, its sequel, offshoot The Pre-Sequel!, and Telltale Games spin-off all present on the Nintendo Switch, their acknowledgement within Smash is starting to look slightly less ridiculous.
+With the original game, its sequel, offshoot The Pre-Sequel!, and Telltale Games spin-off all present on the Nintendo Switch, their acknowledgement within Smash is starting to sound slightly less ridiculous.

 Colors & Design